pysmt/pysmt/README.rst

 * Yices 2 (http://yices.csl.sri.com/)
 * pyCUDD (http://bears.ece.ucsb.edu/pycudd.html)
 * PicoSAT (http://fmv.jku.at/picosat/)

-* Any SMT-LIB 2 compliant solver
+Additionally, you can use any SMT-LIB 2 compliant solver.

-The library assumes that the python binding for the SMT Solver are installed and accessible from your PYTHONPATH.
+PySMT assumes that the python bindings for the SMT Solver are installed and accessible from your PYTHONPATH.
 For Yices 2 we rely on pyices (https://github.com/cheshire/pyices).

 pySMT works on both Python 2 and Python 3.
 Some solvers support both versions (e.g., MathSAT) but in general, many solvers still support only Python 2.